SamErde/Active-Directory/README.md

 [Get-OrganizationalUnitDepth.ps1](./Get-OrganizationalUnitDepth.ps1): A tool to report the deepest levels of OUs in your Active Directory hierarchy so you can audit and plan for a simpler structure.

-## Test-IsProtectedUser
+## Test-IsMemberOfProtectedUsers

-[Test-IsProtectedUser](./Test-IsProtectedUser.ps1): A tool to check if a user is a member of the Protected Users group in Active Directory.
+[Test-IsMemberOfProtectedUsers](./Test-IsMemberOfProtectedUsers.ps1): A tool to check if a user is a member of the Protected Users group in Active Directory.